small0live/minerva-wp/README.md

 ### Psychological Collectivism

 A 15-item measure of psychological collectivism developed and validated by Jackson and colleagues (2006) was used in the study.
 The measure captures five facets of of collectvism: preference, reliance, concern, norm acceptance, and goal priority  (3 items per facet).
-Responses can be assessed a the scale level (single variable) or facet level (five variables).
+Responses can be assessed at the scale level (single variable) or facet level (five variables).
 Responses are provided on a 5-point Likert-type scale ranging from strongly disagree to strongly agree.

 According to Jackson et al. (2006):
 * Perference and concern facets are relevant to cooperation as they "create a sense of attraction in the group"